loraradoycheva/hedonometer-project/README.md

 - `rank.4` - frequency in lyrics
   (type: float, values are missing)

-Some rank columns are represented as floats in pandas to accomodate their missing values
+Some rank columns are represented as floats instead of integers in pandas to accomodate their missing values

 ### 3.1) “exhibit” of words